specifics/aero-structures/README.md

 Or as [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) simply says: __Readability counts.__

 #### <a name="pbpython"></a>[Practical Business Python](http://pbpython.com/)
-PB Python is a monthly-ish blog by Chris Moffitt ([@chris1610](https://github.com/chris1610/pbpython)) that covers applications for Python that can be used in an everyday business setting.
-This is probably the best resource around for accelerating your Python skills from writing Python exercise programs to programs that will save you time.
-It's also a fantastic resource for getting started with `pandas` (Python Data Analysis Library) for the first time, and bridging the gap between Excel and Python.
+PB Python is a monthly-ish blog by Chris Moffitt ([@chris1610](https://github.com/chris1610/pbpython)) that covers applications for Python for frequently-used business tasks.
+This is the best resource I've found for contextualizing how Python programs can be used in an everyday business setting.
+It's also a fantastic resource for getting started with `pandas` (Python Data Analysis Library) for the first time, and bridging the gap between MS Office applications (e.g. Excel, Word) and Python.

-My recommended approach is to head into the [PB Python Archive](http://pbpython.com/archives.html) and start with the first article from 5 October 2014, ["Using Sets for Data Analysis"](http://pbpython.com/data-analysis-with-sets.html).
-As you move forward, go through each article in chronological order.
-Chris does a fantastic job of building upon his previous articles!
+Head into the [PB Python Archive](http://pbpython.com/archives.html) and start with the article from 5 October 2014, ["Using Sets for Data Analysis"](http://pbpython.com/data-analysis-with-sets.html).
+As you move forward, go through the articles in chronological order.
+Chris does a fantastic job of building upon each one until you have a formidable set of tools to tackle a variety of problems!

 **Note:** For planning purposes, each PBpy exercise can take 1-2 hours to get through, depending on the topic and your skill level.

 #### <a name="learning-python"></a>"Learning Python, 5th Ed." by Mark Lutz
-This text is perhaps the most comprehensive resource for learning how Python works, and covers some advanced topics that aren't in any of the [Learning Python for the First Time](#learning-python) resources, such as interfacing Python with C/C++.
+This text is perhaps the most comprehensive resource for beginner Python users, and covers some topics that aren't in any of the [Learning Python for the First Time](#learning-python) resources, such as interfacing Python with C/C++.
 This is of particular interest for engineers that work with embedded systems that require C/C++, or anyone that desires the computational power of C/C++ while keeping the ease of development in Python.

 Since this book is an absolute behemoth of over 1,600 pages, I recommend it mainly as a companion reference for looking up concepts & examples that aren't explained thoroughly by any of the free resources.
 For even more exercises, Mark Lutz made his [live course materials](http://learning-python.com/training) available for free.